 - Letters from two CMPCs/CMCs recommending the candidate for the exam.

 Additional guidelines and educational requirements can be found in the CMPC examination manual (1.54 MB).

 To apply for the CMPC certification carefully review the CMPC guidelines and qualifications (1.54 MB), submit a letter of intent, completed CMPC application, $300 nonrefundable application fee and two letters of recommendation from current ACF CMPCs or CMCs to the ACF National office.

 Applications will be reviewed by the CMC/CMPC subcommittee and qualified candidates will become CMPC active candidate and receive information regarding the next scheduled exam date.
 From this point forward, the candidate will be subject to all policies and procedures regarding the exam.

 Tuition Payments, Refunds and Other Expenses

 Once a candidate has committed to a future exam date, the payment schedule is listed below.
-The total fee for the examination process is $3,300.

 - The application fee of $300 is nonrefundable and entitles the candidate to be listed as a preparatory candidate for the next three exams.